-The RGB profile is based on the optical colors of light and is the color definition that is utilized by digital devices like cameras and monitors that ultimately give us the images we see through those devices and websites.
+The RGB profile is based on the optical colors of light and is the color definition that is utilized by digital devices like cameras and monitors that ultimately gives us the images we see through those devices.

 CMYK, on the other hand, is the color profile for pigments–the colors reflected by materials in real life.
-These are the four colors used in “4-color printing” that many fans of graphic design will easily recognize from the colorful pages of comic books from the 1930s on.
-This is the main profile used for any printed materials.
+These are the four colors used in “4-color printing” that many fans of graphic design will easily recognize from the colorful pages of comic books from the 1930’s on.

-Pantone colors, sometimes called PMS, the Pantone Matching System (PMS) consists of about 200 plus uniquely identified colors.
-This is a standard accepted worldwide, which allows printers all over to match colors throughout all steps of a printing process.
-For example, Coca-Cola red is a Pantone color for that specific red.
+Sometimes called PMS, the Pantone Matching System (PMS) consists of about 200 uniquely-identified colors.
+This is a standard accepted worldwide, therefore allowing printers all over to match precise colors and keep an image consistent throughout all steps of a printing process.
 (Learn even more about Pantones here.)

-Due to the complexities of digital-to-physical color mapping, we are unable to guarantee that we can hit all spot colors.
-However, if you can provide Pantone reference numbers that will be helpful as we proceed with color matching.
-Then, we’ll create a hard proof for you to approve.
-This smaller version of your project will show you the actual colors of the final materials and inks.
+Due to the complexities of digital-to-physical color mapping, we can’t guarantee that we can hit all spot colors.
+However, if you can provide Pantone reference numbers that will be helpful as we proceed with color matching and hard proof creation for you to approve.
+This smaller version of your project will show you the actual colors on the final materials and inks.

 Powerful Color-Creating Printer Technology

-SpeedPro East Bay’s digital printers provide exceptional high quality.
+SpeedPro’s digital printers provide exceptional quality.
 We can print up to 1440 dpi with inks that can last up to 4 years outdoors, even without lamination.
 Our waterproof, solvent-based, UV-resisting inks even resist fading.